 In 2017, a group of retirees filed a lawsuit in federal court which seeks to require the Board to distribute lump sum payments from DROP upon the retirees' request.
 On March 14, 2018, the district court granted DPFP's motion to dismiss the case.
 The plaintiffs appealed this decision to the Fifth Circuit and requested the Fifth Circuit certify certain issues relating to the case to the Texas Supreme Court.
-On March 20, 2019, the Fifth Circuit certified two questions to the Texas Supreme Court, and oral arguments occurred on September 17, 2019.
-This lawsuit is pending.
-DPFP will continue to vigorously defend this lawsuit.
-The ultimate outcome of this lawsuit cannot be determined at this time and, accordingly, no amounts related to these claims have been recorded in the accompanying financial statements as of December 31, 2018 and 2017.
+On March 20, 2019, the Fifth Circuit certified two questions to the Texas Supreme Court.
+In January 2020, the Supreme Court answered these questions and in April 2020 the Fifth Circuit subsequently upheld the decision of the district court.
+In August 2020, the plaintiffs filed a writ of certiorari to the United States Supreme Court which was denied thereby ending the case.

 In February 2019, certain plaintiffs filed suit against the Texas Pension Review Board and its Chairman in state district court in Travis County alleging that changes to the provisions of the DPFP Plans relating to the benefit supplement and annual adjustment were violative of the Texas Constitution.
 The case is in its early stages.
 While DPFP is not a party to the lawsuit, a judgment for the plaintiffs would have a material effect upon DPFP and its financial statement and condition.
-The ultimate outcome of this lawsuit cannot be determined at this time and, accordingly, no amounts related to these claims have been recorded in the accompanying financial statements as of December 31, 2018.
+The ultimate outcome of this lawsuit cannot be determined at this time and, accordingly, no amounts related to these claims have been recorded in the accompanying financial statements as of December 31, 2019.